entomb/entomb.github.io/README.md

 ####{`Jan/2009 to Set/2009`} Web Developer at [Softconcept](http://www.softconcept.pt/)
 _Softconcept_ is a small software house that specialized on developing strong full-fledged products for Hotel Management.
-This Huge applications ware web-based and took care of every possible aspect about owning and managing an Hotel.
+This Huge applications were web-based and took care of every possible aspect about owning and managing an Hotel.
 It's main client was the [Vila Galé Group](http://www.vilagale.com/), an 18 Hotels chain, all of them covered by a single centralized CRM.

 #####I did...
 I was part of a team that was put together to rebuild the app from the ground up.
 I was closely managed by a team leader that had a very precise vision of the final product and helped us achieve short daily goals.
 We all worked together on almost every feature, but I spent more time around the PHP/JS/PLSQL that dealt with reservations, room planning and invoices.